Koopman-Laboratory/KoopmanLab/README.md

 ```

 # Usage
-You can read `demo_ns.py` to learn about the basic API and workflow of KoopmanLab.
+You can read `demo_ns.py` to learn about some basic APIs and workflow of KoopmanLab.
 If you want to run `demo_ns.py`, the following data need to be prepared in your computing resource.
 - [Dataset](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-)

 If you want to generate Navier-Stokes Equation data by yourself, the data generation configuration file can be found in the following link.